General design and goals

 This project is based on a questionnaire containing 130 predicates given in context.
 The resulting database allows to identify the ways in which translation equivalents of these 130 predicates are grouped into valency classes in individual languages.
 Thus, the lexical extent of valency classes is used as a tertium comparationis.
 For example, the translation equivalent of The old man looked at the clouds belongs to a huge transitive class (which also encompasses the equivalents of The boy broke a stick and Peter killed Michael) in languages such as Albanian, Japanese, Chukchi and Kalmyk.
 In other languages, this translation equivalent belongs to a large intransitive class that also encompasses translation equivalents of Peter entered the house, Peter touched the wall and A bear attacked a fisherman; this is the case in Ossetic and many Turkic languages.
-In yet other languages, the translation equivalent of The old man looked at the clouds belongs to a very small class also including the translation equivalent of Peter touched the wall (and got dirty); this is the case in English, German and Udmurt.
+In yet other languages, the translation equivalent of The old man looked at the clouds belongs to a very small class also including the translation equivalent of Peter shot at the bird (he missed); this is the case in English, German and Udmurt.
 Observations of this kind provide a method to systematically compare valency classes across languages on an empirical basis.

 Ultimately, this approach makes it possible to tackle a number of typological questions: